 Sales tax obligations to several states can be simplified by using a Certified Service Provider (CSP), which is a company approved by the sales tax governing board, to help a business to properly collect and remit the tax to the CSP, who then pays it to the appropriate states.
 There is no cost to the business owner since the states pay for it.

 Businesses, like most taxpayers, must pay real estate property taxes on any real estate that they own, usually to the municipality in which the property is located.

-Many states or localities also assess personal property taxes on machinery, equipment, supplies, and in some cases, inventory.
+Many states or localities also assess personal property taxes on machinery, equipment, supplies, and inventory.
 If a business has multiple locations, then a personal property report must be filed for each location.
-Since the tax authorities generally retain records of personal property reported in previous years, the business should note what properties have been added or disposed of.
+Since the tax authorities retain records of personal property reported in previous years, the business should note what properties have been added or disposed of.